getoutreach/devenv/docs/devspace-proposal/README.md

 `devenv` provides two deployment modes

-1. pre-built service is useful for testing latest service from git main (or master in some cases) branch
+1. released version of the service via the latest pushed docker image into our image repository
 2. from source lets developers make changes, deploy them to `devenv` cluster, run and debug.

 #### Pre-built Service